 - Guide 1: How to Remove Butler Miner Coin Miner Trojan from Windows.

-- Guide 2: Get rid of Butler Miner Coin Miner Trojan from Mac OS X.
+- Guide 2: Get rid of Butler Miner Coin Miner Trojan on Mac OS X.

-- Guide 3: Remove Butler Miner Coin Miner Trojan from Google Chrome.
+- Guide 3: Remove Butler Miner Coin Miner Trojan in Google Chrome.

 - Guide 4: Erase Butler Miner Coin Miner Trojan from Mozilla Firefox.